 I hope to catch your attention about the superb birdlife that can be found in this part of Spain (Alicante and Valencia provinces).
 Last Tuesday, I had the pleasure to guide Richard in the Alicante area.
 He had emailed me a list of lifers he would like to see and I think we did pretty well.

 After picking him at 6:30 (we wanted to avoid the heat), we set off to el Monnegre to look for our first targets, the Black Wheatear.
 It didn’t take long before we watched our first Black Wheatear in the river gorge, following by two mores near a building in ruins.
-Then, we drove for few minutes to visit an area where last May I found two territories of Rufous-tailed Scrub-robin.
+After that, we drove for few minutes to visit an area where last May I found two territories of Rufous-tailed Scrub-robin.
 In my opinion, this is one of the most wanted birds as it has become very rare.
 Unfortunately, the population is crashing and the remain pairs are very located and will be extinct in the near future.

 Our next destination in this birding trip Alicante, was El Hondo.
 There, we found in the lagoon besides the visitor center Fan-tailed Warbler, Purple swamp-hens and the usual Red-Knobbed Coots with a white collar.

 We continued the birding trip Alicante finding the third target of the day, the White-headed Duck.
 There was a group of 5-6 ducks diving in front of the first hide, most of them juveniles which is excellent!.
-We also watched a good number of birds such as Collared Pratincole, Squacco, Night and Purple Heron, Whiskered Tern, Little and Cattle Egret, Shelduck, Black-winged Stilt, Whimbrel, Little and Ringed Plover, Common Sandpiper, a female Red-crested Pochard to name few.
+In addition, we also watched a good number of birds such as Collared Pratincole, Squacco, Night and Purple Heron, Whiskered Tern, Little and Cattle Egret, Shelduck, Black-winged Stilt, Whimbrel, Plovers, Sandpipers and a female Red-crested Pochard to name few.

 In the Salinas we found another target, the Slender-billed Gull.
-Besides, we watched Greater Flamingos, Avocets, Kentish Plover, Gull-billed, Common and Little Tern, and other common birds.
+Moreover, we watched Greater Flamingos, Avocets, Kentish Plover, Gull-billed, Common and Little Tern, and other common birds.

-The following day we went to the steppes of Albacete where we accomplished the two last targets: Little Bustard (a group of 10) and Black-bellied Sandgrouse.
+The following day we went to the steppes of Alicante where we accomplished the two last targets: Little Bustard (a group of 10) and Black-bellied Sandgrouse.
 Other nice sightings were Great Bustards, a White-headed Duck, Black-necked Grebes, Pin tailed Sandgrouses and Bee-eaters.

 Have a nice day